 There’s so much to see on the beautiful island of Zakynthos.
 Stunning beaches, quaint towns and popular tourist spots are everywhere, and the best way to see it all is by taxi.
 Taking a Zakynthos taxi not only saves you time, but it’s also the most convenient and one of the safest modes of transportation on the island.
-Zante taxi drivers use both set-prices and taximeters to calculate the price of your journey, depending on where you’re travelling from or to.
-You can easily catch a taxi in Zakynthos by hailing one from the street, calling a local taxi company or walking to a taxi rank.
+Zante taxi drivers use both set prices and taximeters to calculate the price of your journey, depending on where you’re travelling from or to.
+You can easily catch a taxi in Zakynthos by hailing one from the street, calling a local taxi company or walking at a taxi rank.

 Hand picked & english speaking drivers